 The successful event was organized in partnership with Growth Hacking Day & Growth Marketing Conference.
 The key people who brought this venture to life were Raffaele Gaito, Luca Barboni, Gerardo Forliano, Vasil Azarov and Andrea Roberto Bifulco, who was also the fantastic host of the conference.

 GCE was the sum of many different speakers and ideas.
 The 25(!) speakers in total came from various divisions of digital marketing.
 Therefore, among them, you could find the general manager of AdEspresso (HootSuite), the product manager of Typeform, the head of partnerships of SEMRush, and the CEO of GrowthRocks.
+The audience was mostly made up of marketers, entrepreneurs and aspiring entrepreneurs.

 So, did you miss Growth Conference Europe 2019 but still want to catch up on everything you missed?